Pfern/ABSTAT/Day 1 2018/Simulation.md

 **5.2** Repeat the procedure [5.1] B=1000 times.

-**5.3** From the sample of size n = 38 of the bootstraped correlation coecients obtain the 0.025 and 0.975 percentiles.
+**5.3** From the sample of size n = 38 of the bootstraped correlation coeficients obtain the 0.025 and 0.975 percentiles.

 **5.4** This pair is a bootstrap 95% confidence interval for the correlation coefficient parameter.